isomerpages/sportsg-safesport/_faq/Safe Sport Programme.md

 <p><a href="https://www.safesport.sg/safe-sport-programme/memberorganisations/" rel="noopener noreferrer nofollow" target="_blank">Member Organisations</a> receive
-support through training of the organisation’s safeguarding officers, access to <a href="https://www.safesport.sg/policy-and-research/resources/" rel="noopener noreferrer nofollow" target="_blank">model policies</a> (e.g. child safeguarding, travel, recruitment, digital communications), training and education resources for participants in their sport to help them understand their roles and responsibilities.</p>
+support through training of the organisation’s safeguarding officers, access to <a href="https://www.safesport.sg/policy-and-research/resources/" rel="noopener noreferrer nofollow" target="_blank">model policies</a> (e.g. child safeguarding, travel, recruitment, digital communications), <a href="https://www.safesport.sg/training-and-education/awareness-module/" rel="noopener noreferrer nofollow" target="_blank">training and education</a> resources for participants in their sport to help them understand their roles and responsibilities.</p>
 <p>When a sporting organisation becomes a Member Organisation of the Safe
 Sport Programme, the Safe Sport Commission also manages the independent assessment and referral of complaints/reports which fall under its mandatory